UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

 - Go here to the [class github page] (https://github.com/UTK-geog415-s15).
 - Find the repository with your netid and click to open it up.
 - The repository is nearly empty, the only thing there is an empty README.md file.
 - In the upper right, click the `Fork...` button.
 "It should only take a few seconds."
 You will now have a copy of the repository in your own github home.
 The windows browser will probably have ejected you from the class account to your own account.
 You should see you own version of the repository now.
-There are now two copies of the repository, one called `UTK-geog415_s15/netid` which belong to me, and one called `[your user name]/netid` which belongs to you.
+There are now two copies of the repository, one called `UTK-geog415_s15/netid` which belongs to me, and one called `[your user name]/netid` which belongs to you.

 You will do all of your homework on **your** repository, and when you are ready to submit your homework, you will send me a *Pull Request* so that I can save it on the **class** repository.
 This is what I will grade.